 You know, words are a funny thing.
-That’s important to remember when we ask this question because, I think, much of the problem will come down to what we mean by the word “yoga.”
-I can’t speak for other languages and cultures, but American English at least has a pretty nasty track record of dragging words through a while bunch of meanings before leaving them, muddy and muddled, with a definition that was really better served by a word that already existed.
-“Gentleman” is one famous example, the word “gay” is another.
+That’s important to remember when we ask questions about Catholics and Yoga.
+That’s because, I think, much of the problem will come down to what we mean by the word “yoga.”
+I can’t speak for other languages and cultures, but American English at least has a pretty nasty track record of dragging words through a whole bunch of meanings before leaving them, muddy and muddled, with a definition that was really better served by a word that already existed.
+“Gentleman” is one famous example.
+The word “gay” is another.
 My point here is that “yoga” might well suffer a similar fate.
 That’s important to remember as you read the rest of this article.
 See it through to the end and you’ll see what I mean.

 But, to start at the beginning, what does “yoga” mean originally?